jaredlander/useful/cran-comments.md

 ## Comments

-Replaced plot.acf with autoplot.acf to fix issue with the plot generic
+This update fixes the broken tests caused by the update to the scales package